 Is a .co any good for SEO?

 Yes, a .co is a solid, reliable domain extension for SEO.
-It is considered a “top level domain extension” right along with .net and .org and will be treated the same as a .com by Google and other search engines.
-While not as ideal as a.com, you can build a quality website that gets search traffic that is using a .co domain name because of it’s top level domain status.
+It is considered a “top-level domain extension” with .net and .org and will be treated the same as a .com by Google and other search engines.
+While not ideal as a.com, you can build a quality website that gets search traffic using a .co domain name because of its top-level domain status.

-More important to consider is the purpose of your website.
-If you’re building a company focused website for your agency or service or then .co is a a great fit.
-If you’re building out a blog, then a .co is adequate but I would strongly suggest getting a .com.
-If you’re creating an online store I would stick to .com only.
+More important to consider is the purpose of your website and target audience.
+If you’re building a company-focused website for your agency or service, then .co is a great fit.
+If you’re making a blog, a.co is adequate, but I suggest getting a .com.
+If you’re creating an online store, I would register a .com only.

-Last, take into consideration is that a .com has that branding that no other extension can beat when looking to get a domain name.
-When people think of visiting your website, they assume it’s a .com.
+Last, consider that a .com has that branding that no other extension can beat when looking for a domain name because when people think of visiting your website, they assume it’s a .com.

 Why are .co domain names expensive to register?

-Again, the main reason why .co exists is to be a new, modern alternative to a .com.
-In order to achieve that goal it has to have a slightly higher price point so you can actually get the domain name that you want instead of having all word combinations registered by a domainer.
+Again, the main reason the .co extension exists is to be a new, modern alternative to a .com.
+It has to have a slightly higher price point to achieve that goal so you can get the domain name that you want instead of having all word combinations registered by a domainer.

 How to register a .co or .com domain name

-You are able to register a .co domain extension or a .com domain extension through any ICANN certified domain name registrar.
-While GoDaddy launched the .co extension, I don’t suggest registering through them as their price point is high for both a .co and a .com.
+To register a .co or .com domain extension through any ICANN-certified domain name registrar.
+While GoDaddy launched the.com extension, I don’t suggest registering through them as their price point is high for both a.com and a.com.

-Instead, I use and recommend Namecheap for all domain name purchases including .co extensions for a few reasons.
+Instead, I recommend Namecheap for all domain name purchases, including .co extensions, for a few reasons.

-They have low registration prices for both extensions, low renewal rates, they offer deals each month on .com domain name, provide phone and chat support, have an easy to use interface and offer additional services like web hosting an email in addition to domains.
+They have low registration prices for extensions and low renewal rates, offer deals each month on a .com domain name, provide phone and chat support, have an easy-to-use interface, and offer additional services like web hosting and email hosting in addition to domain name registration.

 Popular .co website examples

-The .co domain extension is quite popular and their are numerous websites that perform very well.
-We know that bloggers and content creators worry is getting a .co is not as good as having a .com but here are some popular .co website that demonstrate a .co is a good choice:
+The .co domain extension is quite popular, and numerous commercial websites perform well.
+We know that bloggers and content creators worry is getting a .co is not as good as having a .com, but here are some popular .co websites that demonstrate a .co is a good choice:

 - Animal Channel – A blog all about animal news stories.